Fixed vs. variable-rate electricity plans in Texas:

 Many providers, including Reliant, offer plans that are powered by and support renewable energy generation sources like solar.
 You may also come across plans powered by wind energy.

-In the case of a solar-powered plan choices there’s usually no need for rooftop panels or any other changes to your home’s electric system.
-It’s a fixed-rate plan, and you use power as normal, rain or shine, while you do your part to support a cleaner future.
+In the case of solar plans there’s usually no need for rooftop panels or any other changes to your home’s electric system.
+You use power as normal, rain or shine, while you do your part to support a cleaner future.
 And since you won’t need to make any changes to your space, these types of electricity plans are ideal for both homeowners and renters.

 When it comes to transferring or canceling service, different restrictions apply based on your contact.

-In general, in deregulated Texas, when you move to a new address, you can transfer your electricity service and not incur charges from your provider.
-However, you may be subject to a connection fee from the Transmission and Distribution Service Provider.
-Cancelling a plan early may lead to a cancelation fee, based on the specifics of your contract with your provider.
+In general, in deregulated Texas, when you move to a new address, you may be able to transfer your electricity service and not incur charges from your provider.
+However, you may be subject to a connection fee from the TDSP.
+Canceling a plan early may lead to a cancelation fee, based on your circumstances and the specifics of your contract with your provider.

 If you’ve got questions about electricity plan choices, signing up and transferring or switching service, Reliant has answers.
 Explore our FAQs for these topics and plenty more.